testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/emulate-mobile-devices-with-chrome.md

 ---
-title: "Emulate Mobile devices with Chrome Browser"
+title: "Emulate Mobile Devices with Chrome Browser"
 metadesc: "With Chrome Browser you emulate mobile device screen resolutions.
 Learn how to emulate mobile devices using the Google Chrome Web Browser for Mobile Websites"
 noindex: false
 order: 15.8